Oops and Daisies

 The Importance of Positive Energy: Review of ‘The Energy Bus’ by Jon Gordon

-April 18, 2016 by lizsfhall@gmail.com
+April 18, 2016 by Liz SanFilippo Hall

-(Affiliate link included.)
+(Affiliate links included.)

 That’s one reason I enjoyed reading “The Energy Bus: 10 Rules to Fuel Your Life, Work, and Team with Positive Energy” by Jon Gordon.
-Gordon wrote about all the benefits of positive energy and attitude by rolling into in an allegorical story about George, a man down on his luck in both life and work.
+Gordon wrote about the benefits of positive energy and attitude by rolling into in an allegorical story about George, a man down on his luck in both life and work.

-Through his story, it’s easy to see how we can be run down by negativity — but how we easily we can overcome it too, simply be changing the way we react and respond to what happens to us.
+Through his story, it’s easy to see how we can be run down by negativity but also how we easily we can overcome it too, simply be changing the way we react and respond to what happens to us.
 “Every flat tire happens for a reason.
 You can choose to ignore it or ask what that reason is and try to learn from it,” Gordon writes.
 “You can choose to see the curse or the gift.
 And this one choice will determine if your life is a success story or one big soap opera.” (pg 7)

 curse or gift quoteIt almost sounds too good to be true doesn’t it?
 That simply shifting the way you react and respond to things can make such a drastic difference in your life as well as your work?
 But it is that simple… with a few ‘rules’ to help you out from Joy, the driver of the ‘energy bus.’
-I won’t detail all ten rules that the book gives out, because I think it’s worth reading for yourself (and it’s an easy quick read anyway).
+I won’t detail all ten rules that the book gives out, because I think it’s worth reading for yourself.
+(Plus, it’s an easy quick read anyway).

-But everything really boils down to the first rule: you are the driver of your own bus.
+But everything truly boils down to the first rule: you are the driver of your own bus.
 You determine how you react to a situation.
 No one else does.
 Two people can experience the same exact situation; one can walk away declaring ‘woe is me,’ while the other asks, ‘what can I learn from this situation?’

 So really, as the Beatles once sang, all you need is love.